Skip to main content

 Good to know

-In the K-Series Postman Collection, the scripts saved in the 'Tests' tab of the POST Request Token request will automatically update the access token and refresh token in your environment.
+In the K-Series Postman Collection, the scripts saved in the 'Tests' tab of the POST Request Token - V2 request will automatically update the access token and refresh token in your environment.
+This allows you to easily use the tokens in subsequent requests and replace them when the tokens are refreshed.

 Part 2 - Getting Business Details